sjung055/q-DNA_lab/README.md

-Code files for QCNN model
+Code files for QCNN model